tashfeenraza297/AI-Voice-Receptionist/README.md

 1. **Business Profile** (shared) — the business name + a free-text knowledge base (services, hours, location, pricing, policies, FAQs).
 This is injected into the agent's system prompt so it can answer *any* caller question about the business during the call.
 2. **Call Goal** — the objective of this specific call (appointment reminder or lead qualification) plus the call-specific details.

-This separation means one business profile powers both call types, and the agent stays "in character" for that business no matter what the caller asks.
+This separation means one business profile powers all call modes, and the agent stays "in character" for that business no matter what the caller asks.

+### 📅 Booking Assistant (inbound)
+**AI Persona:** Sarah, AI receptionist

+1. Greets the caller and asks what they'd like to book
+2. Checks the **live calendar** (availability is injected into the prompt at call start, so the AI never offers a taken slot)
+3. Offers the nearest free slots if the requested time is unavailable
+4. Collects the caller's name, then calls the `book_appointment` function
+5. The slot is booked **live on the on-screen calendar** and confirmed back to the caller

-### Appointment Reminder
+### 🔔 Appointment Reminder (outbound)
-**AI Persona:** Alex, scheduling coordinator
+**AI Persona:** Emma, scheduling coordinator

 1. Confirm speaking with the right customer
 2. Remind about the appointment (date, time, provider, service)
 3. Ask to confirm, reschedule, or cancel
 4. Answer any business questions from the knowledge base, then close warmly

-### Lead Qualification
+### 📈 Lead Qualification (outbound)
-**AI Persona:** Jordan, sales representative
+**AI Persona:** Olivia, sales representative

 1. Confirm speaking with the right lead
 2. Introduce the purpose of the call